nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_singlek8s_files.md

 # Recovering Application within the same K8S Cluster

-In this section we will deploy a sample workload, snapshot the Application components and recover.
+In this lab we will deploy a sample workload (with Volumes and Files ``pvc``), snapshot the Application components and recover.

 ## Pre-requisites